phac-nml/irida-next/docs-site/docs/set up irida next/project/samples/manage-samples.md

 title: Manage Samples
 ---

-In IRIDA Next samples are stored inside of a project
+In IRIDA Next, samples are stored exclusively within projects.
+Each sample can have multiple files attached, including sequence data or assembly files.
+There are no limitations to the file types that can be added to samples.
+Detailed metadata can also be added to each sample.

 ## View Samples

 Prerequisite:

-- You must have access to the project either through membership, or through a namespace share
+- **Guest** role in the project (at minimum).

+**Note:** A user or bot account with the **Uploader** role can only view samples via the API.

-To view samples that the project contains:
+To view samples:

-1. From the left sidebar, select **Projects**
+1. From the left sidebar, select **Projects** or **Groups**.
-2. Select the project
+2. Select the project containing the samples that you would like to view.
-3. From the left sidebar, select **Samples**
+3. From the left sidebar, select **Samples**.
+4. The **Samples** page will open.
+If you are within a project, the page shows a list of all samples contained within the project.
+If you are within a group, the page shows a list of all samples contained within <u>all projects</u> within that group and its subgroups.

+Refer to the following sections for information on viewing:
+1. Sample data files
+2. Sample metadata

-## Create Sample
+## Create a Sample

 Prerequisites:

-- You must have access to the project either through membership, or through a namespace share
-- You must have at least a **Maintainer** role
+- **Maintainer** role in the project (at minimum).

+**Note:** A user or bot account with the **Uploader** role <u>can</u> create samples through the API.

 To create a new sample in a project:

-1. From the left sidebar, select **Projects**
+1. From the left sidebar, select **Projects**.
+You <u>cannot</u> create samples from the group level view.
-2. Select the project
+2. Select the project that you would like to create a sample in.
-3. From the left sidebar, select **Samples**
+3. From the left sidebar, select **Samples**.
-4. Select **New Sample**
+4. Click **Sample Actions** and select **New Sample** from the drop-down menu.
-5. Enter the name of the sample in the **Name** field
+5. Enter the name of the sample in the **Name** field.
-6. Enter an optional description for the sample in the **Description** field
+6. Enter an optional description for the sample in the **Description** field.
-7. Select **Create sample**
+7. Select **Create sample**.

-## Update Sample
+## Edit a Sample Name

 Prerequisites:

-- You must have access to the project either through membership, or through a namespace share
-- You must have at least a **Maintainer** role
+- **Maintainer** role in the project (at minimum).

+**Note:** A user or bot account with the **Uploader** role <u>can</u> create samples through the API.

-To update sample details:
+To edit a sample name or description:

-1. From the left sidebar, select **Projects**
+1. From the left sidebar, select **Projects**.
+You <u>cannot</u> edit samples from the group level view.
-2. Select the project
+2. Select the project with the sample that you would like to edit.
-3. From the left sidebar, select **Samples**
+3. From the left sidebar, select **Samples**.
-4. Select the sample
+4. Click on the **SAMPLE PUID** to select the sample.
-5. Select **Edit this sample**
+5. Click the **Edit this sample** button.
-6. Enter the name of the sample in the **Name** field
+6. Enter the name of the sample in the **Name** field.
-7. Enter an optional description for the sample in the **Description** field
+7. Enter an optional description for the sample in the **Description** field.
-8. Select **Update sample**
+8. Select **Update sample**.

+## Delete a Sample
+Deleting a sample will permanently remove that sample from the project.
+This action cannot be undone.
+It is strongly recommended that rather than routinely deleting samples, you create a "Recycling Bin Project" to temporarily store samples destined for deletion.
+It is recommended that the Recycling Bin Project be reviewed and emptied by a designated individual at regular intervals.

+Prerequisites:
+- You must have an **Owner** role in the project.

+To delete samples:
+1. From the left sidebar, select **Projects**.
+You <u>cannot</u> delete samples when viewing at the group level.
+2. Select the project with the sample that you would like to delete.
+3. From the left sidebar, select **Samples**.

+To delete a single sample:

+4. Click on the **SAMPLE PUID** to select the sample.
+5. Select **Remove**.
+6. In the pop-up window, click the **Remove** button to confirm sample deletion.

+To delete multiple samples:

+4. Select the checkboxes beside the samples that you would like to transfer.
+5. Click **Sample Actions** and select **Delete Samples** from the drop-down menu.
+6. In the pop-up window, review your samples selected for deletion and click **Confirm**.

 ## Transfer Samples

+Transferring a sample will move that sample from its current location to a destination project of your choice.
+This sample will no longer exist in the original location.
+All files and metadata associated with the sample at the time of transfer will be conserved in the new location.

 Prerequisites:

-- If you have a **Maintainer** role, you can only transfer samples to other projects which share a common ancestor to the project from which you are transferring from.
+- **Owner** role in the project you are transferring from.

-Otherwise:

-- You must have access to the project from which you are transferring samples, and the project into which you are transferring either through membership, or through a namespace share
-- You must have at least an **Owner** role in the project you are transferring from
+- **Maintainer** role (at minimum) in the project you are transferring to.

-- You must have at least a **Maintainer** role in the project you are transferring into
+**Note:** If you have a **Maintainer** role in the project you are transferring from, you <u>can</u> transfer samples to other projects with a shared common ancestor.

 To transfer samples into another project:

-1. From the left sidebar, select **Projects**
+1. From the left sidebar, select **Projects**.
+You <u>cannot</u> transfer samples when viewing at the group level.
-2. Select the project
+2. Select the project with the sample that you would like to transfer.
-3. From the left sidebar, select **Samples**
+3. From the left sidebar, select **Samples**.
-4. Select the checkboxes for the samples that you would like to transfer
+4. Select the checkboxes beside the samples that you would like to transfer.
-5. Select **Transfer samples**
+5. Click **Sample Actions** and select **Transfer Samples** from the drop-down menu.
-6. From the transfer samples pop-up, select the project to which you would like to transfer the samples to, and select **Submit**
+6. In the pop-up window, select the **Project** to transfer samples to and click **Submit**.
+7. A pop-up window with a progress bar will appear, followed by message indicating the success of the transfer.
+Click **OK**.

+**TIP:** Check out the **Activity** tab on the left sidebar to view a history of transfers and other activities within a group or project.

-## Clone Samples
+## Copy Samples
+Copying samples will create a duplicate sample in the destination project of your choice.
+This duplicate sample will contain all files and metadata associated with the sample at the time of copying.

+**Note:** Any changes made to either the copy or the original sample are unique to that specific sample.

 Prerequisites:

-- You must have access to the project from which you are cloning samples, and the project into which you are cloning either through membership, or through a namespace share
-- You must have at least a **Maintainer** role in the project you are cloning from
+- **Maintainer** role (at minimum) in the project you are copying from.
-- You must have at least a **Maintainer** role in the project you are cloning into
+- **Maintainer** role (at minimum) in the project you are copying to.

-To clone samples into another project:
+To copy samples into another project:

-1. From the left sidebar, select **Projects**
+1. From the left sidebar, select **Projects**.
+You <u>cannot</u> copy samples when viewing at the group level.
-2. Select the project
+2. Select the project with the sample that you would like to copy.
-3. From the left sidebar, select **Samples**
+3. From the left sidebar, select **Samples**.
-4. Select the checkboxes for the samples that you would like to clone
+4. Select the checkboxes beside the sample(s) that you would like to copy.
-5. Select **Clone samples**
+5. Click **Sample Actions** and select **Copy samples** from the drop-down menu.
-6. From the clone samples pop-up, select the project to which you would like to clone the samples to, and select **Submit**
+6. In the pop-up window, select the **Project to copy samples to** and click **Submit**.

-## Delete Sample

-Prerequisites:

-- You must have access to the project either through membership, or through a namespace share
-- You must have at least an **Owner** role

-To remove a sample:

-1. From the left sidebar, select **Projects**
-2. Select the project
-3. From the left sidebar, select **Samples**
-4. Select the sample
-5. Select **Remove**

-## View Sample History

-Prerequisite:
-- You must have at least the Maintainer role for the sample's project.
-- You must be a direct or inherited member of the project's ancestry.
-Shared groups and their members cannot see the history.

-To view a sample's history:

-1. From the left sidebar, select **Projects**
-2. Select the project
-3. From the left sidebar, select **Samples**
-4. Select the sample
-5. Click the **History** tab

-A new sample version is created each time the sample's information is changed.
-Clicking a version within the sample's history will display what changes were made to the sample.
+7. A pop-up window with a progress bar will appear, followed by message indicating that the sample(s) copied successfully.
+Click **OK**.